SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

-To prevent the degradation of local salient weight information in each group, we propose the \textit{Salience-Weighted Quantizer Calibration} (SQC), which enhances the expression of salient weights through locally unstructured salience awareness, thereby reducing the quantization error of these significant elements and improving the compressed performance of LLMs.
-SQC first introduces the calibration parameter $\gamma$ to the quantizer, liberating the perception interval during quantization:
+To prevent the degradation of local salient information in each group, we propose the \textit{Salience-Weighted Quantizer Calibration} (SQC), which enhances the expression of salient weights through local salience awareness, thereby reducing the quantization error of these significant elements and improving the compressed performance of LLMs.

-where $\gamma$ expands the solution space of the quantizer, subsequently minimizes the loss of quantization in the salience-weighted objective:
+Based on a common observation~\citep{dettmers2023spqr,huang2024billm}, the proportion of relatively salient weights in each group is only 1-5\%.
+Therefore, we employ the 3-$\sigma$ rule for a mask to select the salience part ($\boldsymbol{w}<(\mu-3\sigma)\cup\boldsymbol{w}>(\mu+3\sigma)$) in each group (Fig.~\ref{fig:2}), which accounts for about 1\% elements.
+After the selection, we get $\boldsymbol{w}_{i} = \boldsymbol{w}_i^s \cup \boldsymbol{w}_i^{us}$, where $\boldsymbol{w}_i^s$ is the salient part and $\boldsymbol{w}_i^{us}$ represents the non-salient elements within group $i$.
+To effectively keep the information of local salient weights, SQC first introduces the calibration parameter $\tau$ to the SQC quantizer, liberating the perception interval during quantization.
+Then we define the local salience awareness loss of the SQC quantizer through calibration:

-where $\mathcal{L}$ represents the ${\ell _2}$ loss, aligned with Eq.~(\ref{eq:quantization_error}). $\boldsymbol{w}_{s}$ and $\boldsymbol{w}_{u}$ denotes the salient weights and less salient part, respectively, generated from a mask operation, $\hat{\boldsymbol{w}}_{sq}$ and $\hat{\boldsymbol{w}}_{uq}$ are quantized results.
-Based on a common observation~\cite{dettmers2023spqr,shang2023pb,huang2024billm}, the proportion of relatively salient weights in each group is only 1-5\%.
-Therefore, we employ the 3-$\sigma$ rule to mask groups based on the salience distribution to select the unstructured salience part.
-In Eq.~(\ref{eq:ssq2}), $\gamma$ flexibly adjusts $\Delta$ and $z$ to search the optimal loss under $\gamma^*$, without bringing additional parameters, as $\boldsymbol{w}_{s}$ and $\boldsymbol{w}_{s}$ share the same quantizer.
-The search space for $\gamma$ by linearly dividing the interval [1-$\lambda$, 1+$\lambda$] into 2$n$ candidates.
+where $\mathcal{Q}(\cdot)$ denotes the quantization process in Eq.~(\ref{eq:quantization}), $||\cdot||_2^2$ represents the ${\ell_2}$ loss, aligned with Eq.~(\ref{eq:quantization_error}). $\boldsymbol{w}_i^s$ and $\boldsymbol{w}_i^{us}$ denotes the salient and less salient part of group $i$, respectively, generated from a mask operation.
+In Eq.~(\ref{eq:ssq2}), $\tau$ expands the solution space of $s$ and $z$, flexibly adjusts $s$ and $z$ to search the optimal loss under $\tau^*$, without bringing additional parameters, as $\boldsymbol{w}_i^s$ and $\boldsymbol{w}_i^{us}$ share the same quantizer.
+The search space for $\tau$ by linearly dividing the interval [1-$\lambda$, 1+$\lambda$] into 2$n$ candidates.
 We empirically set $\lambda$ at 0.1 and $n$ at 50 to achieve a balance between efficiency and accuracy.

-SQC effectively mitigates the degradation of local salient weights within groups (more evidence is provided in Appendix~\ref{ap:ssq}).
-Additionally, SQC only requires the optimization of $\gamma$ during quantization and without distinguishing unstructured parts in storage and inference stages, thereby avoiding hardware overhead.
-Combined with SBA, they jointly enhance the awareness of local and global salient weights, capturing significant information in LLMs to improve quantization performance.